TSCPA classifies members according to the following types:

 Chapter Dues Code Descriptions

 Membership in the Society is contingent upon concurrent membership in one of its chapters EXCEPT that chapter membership is not compulsory for non-resident, retired and professional leave members.
-Chapter dues include the meal costs at chapter meetings, except in Elk Valley and West Tennessee.
+Members are charged chapter dues based upon geographic location.

 - Appalachian Chapter - Carter, Greene, Hawkins, Johnson, Sullivan, Unicoi and Washington counties. $80